vuorioi/info-tv/README.md

 cooldown values.

-To display a graphics at the top of the status view provide the
+To display a graphics at the top of the status view provide the following option:
-following:
 ```
---logo <path>
+--logo [<path>]
 ```
-Set `<path>` to the relative (from the working directory) or absolute path to the text file containing the ascii image.
-For example `--logo ../media/logo.ascii`
+If `<path>` is not set, the default logo will be used.
+To use you own logo set `<path>` to the relative (from the working directory) or absolute path to the text file containing an ascii image.
+For example `--logo /path/to/your/logo.ascii`

-To highlight events the `highlight` optiona can be used in two ways:
+To highlight events the `--hilight` option can be used in two ways:
 ```
 --hilight <event_source>
 ```